abartnof/cricket_competition/readme.md

 2025

-I prefer sports when the teams are evenly-matched, and I like cricket, so I made this quick analysis to answer the question: which cricket competitions are the most evenly-matched?
+I prefer sports when the teams are evenly-matched, and I like cricket, so I made this quick analysis to answer the question: which kinds of domestic cricket competitions are the most evenly-matched?

 ``` r
 library(tidyverse)